Samagra-Development/Samagra-Website/src/pages/our-team/index.md

       University.

       Prior to Samagra, Shailiza closely worked with the District Administration in Karnal as part of the Chief Minister’s Office in Haryana on flagship projects like Swachh Bharat Mission, Beti Bachao Beti Padhao, Police Mitra Kaksh, One Stop Centre and many more.
 Before her stint at the CM’s office, she worked with the Member of Parliament Office in the East Delhi constituency on reviving rainwater harvesting in urban areas.

-She has also founded an artisanal jewellery brand called ARTh focusing on reviving the forgotten art forms across India and bringing out the history that dates back centuries.
+      She also founded an artisanal jewellery brand called ARTh focusing on reviving the forgotten art forms across India and bringing out the history that dates back centuries.
     image: /img/shailiza.jpg
     project: Senior Manager
     linkedInProfile: https://in.linkedin.com/in/shailiza-mayal-97a48279